Latest South African mine strike talks break down - minister

-JOHANNESBURG (Reuters) - New South African mining minister Ngoako Ramatlhodi said on Wednesday he understood that talks, mediated by a labor court judge, between platinum mining companies and the striking AMUCK union had broken down.
+JOHANNESBURG, May 28 (Reuters) - New South African mining minister Ngoako Ramatlhodi said on Wednesday he understood that talks, mediated by a labour court judge, between platinum mining companies and the striking AMCU union had broken down.

 “It appears the mediation has come to a stop yesterday,” Ramatlhodi, who was sworn in as minister this week, told Johannesburg’s Talk Radio 702.